AdilsonFuxe/file-upload/readme.md

 ## Project Description

 This project is an application developed with Node.js and JavaScript to handle file uploads, following advanced programming practices.

 ## Technologies and Practices Used

 - **Hexagonal Architecture**: Used to create a modular and scalable code structure.
 - **SOLID Principles**: Applied to ensure a robust and maintainable software design.
 - **Design Patterns**: Implemented to solve common problems efficiently.
 - **Functional Programming**: Leveraged to write concise, predictable, and testable code.
 It emphasizes the use of pure functions, immutability, and higher-order functions to enhance code modularity and reliability.
 - **Automated Testing with Jest**: Used to ensure code quality.
 - **Database with MongoDB**: Integrated for data management.
 - **Containerization with Docker and Docker Compose**: Used to ensure portability and ease of deployment.
+- **Security with Helmet.js**: Utilized to enhance the security of the application.

+## Security

+To enhance the security of the application, we use Helmet.js.
+Helmet.js helps secure Express.js applications by setting various HTTP headers.
+It mitigates common vulnerabilities by setting headers like Content Security Policy, Strict-Transport-Security, X-Frame-Options, and others, which help protect the application from well-known web vulnerabilities such as Cross-Site Scripting (XSS), clickjacking, and other code injection attacks.

 ## Project Structure